Ferrer-Garcia allegedly stabbed at least two within half hour of posting bail from earlier disturbance

 After the booking process was completed, bail was set at $1,040.
 Ferrer-Garcia was able to post bail and was released from Southbridge Police Department custody at approximately 10:30 p.m.
 Within a half hour, police officers were dispatched to the area of Pine and Chester Streets to investigate the report of another large disturbance.
 Upon their arrival, officers were told by witnesses that multiple people had just been stabbed.
 A large crowd was gathered in the road and numerous residents were outside on the porches of two apartment buildings on Pine Street.
 An investigation ensued during which time officers learned that three people were stabbed.
 Two of the victims reportedly told law enforcement that Ferrer-Garcia had just stabbed them with a knife, while a third victim claimed to not know who had stabbed them.
 During further investigation, officers entered an apartment on Pine Street and observed large amounts of blood on the floor and stairs in the area where the stabbing was believed to have occurred.
 Officers were eventually able to locate Ferrer-Garcia and he was placed under arrest without further incident.
 Police officers said they were also able to recover a knife with suspected blood on it.

 Ferrer-Garcia, a resident of Pine Street, was charged with two counts of assault and battery with a dangerous weapon to wit a knife, disorderly conduct and disturbing the peace.
 After his second arrest, Ferrer-Garcia was held without bail and was scheduled to be arraigned in Dudley District Court on Monday, July 27.
 A warrant was issued for a second suspect for assault and battery with a dangerous weapon to wit a metal pole.
 The suspect, whose identity was not revealed in the press release, had allegedly struck a victim during the disturbance on Pine Street with a metal pole from a street sign.
 Police affirmed an involved female will also be charged with assault and battery with a dangerous weapon for her involvement in the Pine Street incident, during which time she allegedly threw a chair at one of the victims.
+A criminal defense lawyer has been called by the involved female to represent her case before the judge.
 All of the victims were transported to Harrington Hospital to receive medical treatment for non-life threatening injuries.